rewriting/tom/doc/reference/Tom.md

 ### Tom program

 A Tom program is a list of blocks, where each block is either a construct, or a sequence of characters (host language code).
-When compiling a program, the constructs are transformed into host language code, and the result is a valid host language program.
+When compiling a Tom program, the Tom constructs are transformed into host language code, and the result is a valid host language program.
 For instance, in the previous example, `%include` and `%match` constructs are replaced by function definitions and instructions, making the resulting program a correct program.

-Syntax of a program:
+Syntax of a Tom program:

 ```java
 Tom       ::= BlockList